datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 such distributions to the assignee of any such invalid assignment or other Transfer.

-Section 14.3  Indemnification.
-In the case of any Transfer or attempted Transfer of an interest in the Company that has not received the consents required by Section 14.1, the parties engaging or attempting to engage in such Transfer shall be liable to indemnify and hold harmless the Company and
+<a name="section-14-3"></a>Section 14.3  Indemnification.
+In the case of any Transfer or attempted Transfer of an
+interest in the Company that has not received the consents required by Section 14.1, the parties engaging or attempting to engage in such Transfer shall be liable to indemnify and hold harmless the Company and